Plagiarism Policy

 IJMHS aligns its policies with international best practices to support sustainable scholarly communication.

-Further resources on these standards can be found through COPE, the DOAJ principles of transparency, and the Crossref Similarity Check guidelines.
+Further resources can be found through COPE and the Crossref Similarity Check guidelines.

 Plagiarism Statement Summary